People call us all the time with questions about their toilets not flushing well. If you are having any sort of flushing problem, consider these ideas

 If your toilet is not flushing right, the tank may be too small to do the job.
 All toilets used to come with 7.5 gallon tanks, which almost always provided more than enough water to flush any human waste and toilet paper product.
 Because of federal water conservation efforts, toilet makers have had to create tanks that are much smaller.
 Sometimes these are as small as 1.6 gallons!
 Unfortunately, these smaller tanks could be the source of your flushing woes.

-Are you on a septic tank?
+Are you on a sewage tank?
 Then your tank may be having some problems that would cause your toilet not to flush well.
-Many septic tank owners assume that their tank needs to be flushed when their toilets stop flushing.
+Many property owners assume that their tank needs to be flushed when their toilets stop flushing.
 Sometimes, this is true.
-Other time, the drainfield needs replacing.
+Other times, the drainfield needs replacing.
 But many times, we find that the problem is actually a dirty outlet filter on the tank.
 Cleaning this is inexpensive and can fix toilet flushing problems.
-Only a reliable plumber will be able to tell you exactly what is wrong with your septic tank and how to fix it.
+Only a reliable plumber will be able to tell you exactly what is wrong with your sewage tank and how to fix it.

 People also call us often with leaky toilets.
 This usually looks like water pooling around the base of the toilet, though the fluid often comes from somewhere other than the seal around the base.